bezicto/sWADAH/sWADAH_2026/readme.md

 1. Download **sWADAH\_2026X\_LTS\_files\_install.zip** and **sWADAH\_2026X\_LTS\_database\_install.sql.zip**
 2. Get answer or guidance on installation using sWADAH 2026 Bot on ChatGPT: https://chatgpt.com/g/g-687d981aba1081918f7eb31c2c05178a-swadah-2026-bot
+3. Or you can buy installation e-book created by the developer: https://kasyrani.wordpress.com/e-buku-buku-nipis-pemasangan-swadah/ for RM15.00

 **Upgrading:**
 1. Download **sWADAH\_2026X\_LTS\_files\_install.zip** and **sWADAH\_2026X\_LTS\_database\_upgrade.sql.zip**
 2. Get answer or guidance on upgrading from sWADAH 2022Y to sWADAH 2026 LTS using sWADAH 2026 Bot on ChatGPT: https://chatgpt.com/g/g-687d981aba1081918f7eb31c2c05178a-swadah-2026-bot
 3. If you upgrading from any other interim version higher than 2022Y (such as 2023A) please contact us.
 4. Upgrading from lower than 2022Y is not supported using the sWADAH 2026 Bot.
+5. Or you can download free upgrading instruction e-book created by the developer: https://kasyrani.wordpress.com/e-buku-buku-nipis-naiktaraf-swadah-2022y-ke-2026-lts/

 ## Configuration File